 orthorhombic crystals or granules, "2-hydroxy propane-1,2,3-tricarboxylic

-loses water of crystallization in dry air, (lemon juice),
+oses water of crystallization in dry air, (lemon juice), store in tight

-In health salts it acts with sodium bicarbonate in the
+In health salts, citric acidt acts with sodium bicarbonate in the mixture

-Lemon juice used as deodorizer, mild bleach, cleaner.
+Lemon juice is used as deodorizer, mild bleach, cleaner.

 Cobalt (II) nitrate hexahydrate, Co(NO3)2.6H2O,